Deliberated Domain Bridging for Domain Adaptive Semantic Segmentation: Appendix

 \textbf{Study on Baseline.} As mentioned in Sec.3.2 of the main paper, we follow \cite{tranheden2021dacs,hoyer2021daformer} to construct a simple self-training pipeline (pseudo labeling) to validate the effectiveness of various DB methods in the DASS task and treat it as our baseline.
 As shown in \Tab{supp_1}, \Tab{supp_2}, and \Tab{supp_3}, the model trained on baseline tends to give over confidences to some easily discriminated categories, resulting in performance converging to 0 in other categories.
 Specifically, due to more labeled data in the source domain, the model under the multi-source setting has a extremely over-confidence w.r.t the easily discriminated categories, resulting in a performance decrease of 8.5 in mIoU.

 \textbf{Study on Dual-path Domain Bridging.} As shown in \Tab{supp_1}, \Tab{supp_2}, and \Tab{supp_3}, the source-only and baseline models all perform poorly on three benchmarks.
 Benefited from the proposed dual-path domain bridging scheme, the adapted model on each path can obtain gains at least 24.4, 15.3, and 19.7 in mIoU separately.
 Although the CRP and FCP models achieve comparable performance, they have pretty different behaviors in each class.
 For example, on the GTA5~$\to$~Cityscapes (single-source) benchmark, the CRP model achieves 39.5 in the `train' class while the FCP model only achieves 0.0.
 This is because the CRP model tends to exploit contextual information to mitigate the class confusion issue.
 Due to the lack of contextual information, the FCP model pays more attentions on the inherent object properties, mitigating the class bias, such as `sidewalk' and `terrain' classes.
+Moreover, as shown in \Tab{supp_4}, we further conducted ablation experiments on $\alpha$, and found that $\alpha=0.99$ will lead to better and more stable results.

 \textbf{Study on Cross-path Knowledge Distillation.} As illustrated in \Tab{supp_1} and \Tab{supp_2}, the hard distillation is more effective than the soft manner in the single-source and multi-source domain settings.
 Especially in the multi-source setting (see \Tab{supp_2}), the hard distillation can improve model by 2.1 in mIoU than the soft one.
 Furthermore, the proposed adaptive ensemble can consistently improve the performance of both soft and hard distillation schemes in all three settings.
 By leveraging CKD that equipped with the hard distillation and adaptive ensemble schemes, we can consistently obtain a more superior student model than its teachers in all three benchmarks.
 Especially in the multi-target setting (see \Tab{supp_3}), the student model gets gains of 3.6 and 4.4 in mIoU than the CRP and FCP teacher models, separately.
+Moreover, we further conducted ablation experiments about the augmentation strategies.
+As shown in \Tab{supp_5}, combining the Gaussian blur and color jitter augmentation techniques leads to the best performance.

 \textbf{Influence of Alternating Optimization Strategy.} As illustrated in \Tab{supp_1}, \Tab{supp_2}, and \Tab{supp_3}, after integrating knowledge from two complementary teacher models, the student model performs better than each teacher model.
 Once a superior student is obtained, we further conduct next DPDB step and utilize the weights of the student model to initialize the teacher models in DPDB to obtain two more powerful teachers.
 The student model performs best across all three domain settings in the second round.
 However, the student model shows a slight performance degradation after the third round of alternate training in the multi-source and multi-target domain settings.
 We analyse the degradation is because the non-negligible domain conflict in these two settings.